mkim0000/HepKO_circadian_microbiome/README.md

 # Iron-circadian crosstalk in the murine gut microbiome

 Completed as part of Specialist Research Project in Multi-Omics and Data Science (BIOC0023) for BSc Biochemistry at UCL, 2024-25.
-This repository hosts a reproducible Snakemake workflow for processing and analysing 16S rRNA amplicon sequencing data (V3-V4) generated for a pilot survey of the theme.
+This repository hosts a reproducible workflow for processing and analysing 16S rRNA amplicon sequencing data (V3-V4) generated for a pilot survey of the theme.

 ## Rationale
 - Luminal iron availability rapidly remodels microbial communities.